-WARNING: This appliance is for installation only in a solid-fuel burning masonry or UL127 factory-built fireplace, or in an approved ventless firebox.
-It is design certified for these installations in accordance with ANSI Z21.11.2.
+WARNING: This appliance is for installation only in a solid-fuel burning masonry or UL127 factory-built fireplace, or in a listed ventless firebox enclosure.
+It is design-certified for these installations in accordance with ANSI Z21.11.2.

 Exception: Do not install this appliance in a factory-built fireplace that includes instructions stating it has not been tested or should not be used with unvented gas logs.

 WARNING: This is an unvented gas-fired heater.
 It uses air (oxygen) from the room in which it is installed.
 Provisions for adequate combustion and ventilation air must be provided.
-Refer to Air for Combustion and Ventilation section on page 4 of this manual.
+Refer to Air for Combustion and Ventilation section on page 4.

-This appliance may be installed in an aftermarket, permanently located, manufactured (mobile) home, where not prohibited by local codes.
+This appliance may be installed in an aftermarket\, permanently located, manufactured (mobile) home, where not prohibited by local codes.